Appian-BPM-v3-0-c1/jonathan-oyama-p1/README.md

+FuncoLand Shopping Cart App
 # P1 Requirements

 ## Overwiew
-The funcoLand store app is a software that helps customers purchase products from my video game store.
+The funcoLand shopping cart app is a software that helps customers purchase products from my video game store.
 It is designed with functionality that make virtual shopping at our shop much simpler!

+## Technologies used:
+- Java version 8
+- PostGreSQL 14
+- DBeaver
+- IntelliJ IDEA Community Edition 2021.3.3
+- pgAdmin 4
+- gitBASH

 ## Functionality:
 - Add a new customer